Questions About PMR

 How long will PMR last?

-Nobody knows precisely when of if it will end, but for most people, the disease is "self-limiting," with an initial incident that lasts from 1 to 5 years.
+Nobody knows precisely when or if it will end, but for most people, the disease is "self-limiting," with an initial incident that lasts from 1 to 5 years.

 When I asked my GP doctor, she told me that PMR is chronic, meaning it may persist forever.
-I didn't like that answer, so I got another opinion: I asked my rheumatologist the same question, she said most of her PMR patients recover in about 3 years... but a few unlucky ones may continue to battle symptoms for the rest of their lives.
-(Basically the same answer, only worded differently.)
+I didn't like that answer, so I got another opinion: I asked my rheumatologist the same question; she said most of her PMR patients recover in about three years... but a few unlucky ones may continue to battle symptoms for the rest of their lives.
+(Basically, the same answer, only worded differently.)

 Does PMR ever end?

-Although most people do go into permanent remission, many do see relapses and flare-ups, sometimes years after the first symptoms.1
+Although most people go into permanent remission, many see relapses and flare-ups, sometimes years after the first symptoms.1

-What about PMR pain?
+What about PMRP pain?
 Does it ever end?

 Since we don't know what causes PMR, we often associate it with its main symptom—pain—instead of thinking of it as an inflammatory disease.
 So for most sufferers, PMR = its aches, pain, stiffness, and other symptoms.

 - Those who take prednisone won't get rid of their pain entirely, but they can often control the dosage sufficiently to alleviate most of the pain, and the pain usually lasts, on and off, for 1 to 5 years.